irmen/prog8/docs/source/programming.rst

 memory(name, size, alignment)
     Returns the address of the first location of a statically "reserved" block of memory of the given size in bytes, with the given name.
+The block is uninitialized memory, it is *not* set to zero!
     If you specify an alignment value >1, it means the block of memory will be aligned to such a dividable address in memory, for instance an alignment of $100 means the memory block is aligned on a page boundary, and $2 means word aligned (even addresses).
     Requesting the address of such a named memory block again later with